-Paul, G, Mao, S, Liu, L & Xiong, R 2015, 'Mapping Repetitive Structural Tunnel Environments for a Biologically Inspired Climbing Robot', Assistive Robots: Proceedings of the 18th International Conference on CLAWAR 2015, International Conference on Climbing and Walking Robots, World Scientific, Hangzhou, China, pp. 325-333.View/Download from: UTS OPUS or Publisher's site
+Paul, G, Mao, S, Liu, L & Xiong, R 2015, 'Mapping Repetitive Structural Tunnel Environments for a Biologically Inspired Climbing Robot', Assistive Robots: Proceedings of the 18th International Conference on CLAWAR 2015, International Conference on Climbing and Walking Robots, World Scientific, Hangzhou, China, pp. 325-333.View/Download from: Publisher's site

 This paper presents an approach to using noisy and incomplete depth-camera datasets to detect

 reliable surface features for use in map construction for a caterpillar-inspired climbing robot.

 The approach uses a combination of plane extraction, clustering and template matching techniques to

 infer from the restricted dataset a usable map.
 This approach has been tested in both laboratory

 and real-world steel bridge tunnel datasets generated by a climbing robot, with the results showing